What Will the Distribution Center of the Future Look Like?

 Detailed forecasting required to keep up

-Chaturbedi explained that “inventory, forecasting, and placement” are among the most critical problems for distribution and logistics companies to solve today.
+Inventory, forecasting, and placement are among the most critical challenges facing distribution and logistics companies today.
 To ensure the right item is at the right place at the right time, your business must rely on hard data.
 Poor estimates lead to higher costs, higher inventory needs, and slower distribution.

 Get ready for dark distribution centers

-Many operations that ship products easily fitting into cube or box shapes can be automated almost entirely, creating the opportunity for dark DCs.
-Large facilities that are only distributing box-shaped items may be able to run with just one or two employees to oversee the system and resolve exceptions as they arise.
+Some distribution centers run on machine labor only.
+Many operations that ship products easily fitting into cube or box shapes can be automated almost entirely, creating the opportunity for these “dark” distribution centers.
+Large facilities that only distribute box-shaped items may be able to run with only a few employees to oversee the system and resolve exceptions as they arise.

 While you can expect distribution centers to continue to evolve, they are not going away anytime soon.
 As a leader in distribution and material handling for over 70 years, Global Industrial can supply the equipment and expertise you need to prepare for the future.